changing women's health naturally

 Tea time — 10 amazing ways tea helps keep you young

-I always loved it when, in old science fiction movies, the solution for vanquishing aliens or monsters turned out to be something simple, like sea water or sunlight.
-And as a practitioner, I get the same thrill when the latest medical discovery is actually a remarkably commonplace substance.
+It’s great when, in old science fiction movies, the solution for vanquishing aliens or monsters turns out to be something simple, like sea water or sunlight.
+We get the same thrill when the latest medical discovery is actually a remarkably commonplace substance.
 This time, it’s tea.

 Specifically, tea has the power to: